-To refresh your computer, do the following:
+To refresh your computer, do one of the following:

-- 1. Move the cursor to the top-right or bottom-right corner of the screen to display the charms.
+- For Windows 8: - 1.
+Move the pointer to the top-right or bottom-right corner of the screen to display the charms.
 Click Settings → Change PC settings → General. - 2.
+In the Refresh your PC without affecting your files section, click Get started. - For Windows 8.1: - 1.
+Move the pointer to the top-right or bottom-right corner of the screen to display the charms.
+Click Settings → Change PC settings → Update and recovery → Recovery. - 2.
 In the Refresh your PC without affecting your files section, click Get started.